 As wallpaper is heavy paper, I used wallpaper paste rather than decoupage glue to make sure it stuck well.

-I then used a brayer to roll out any bubbles or creases, starting from the middle and moving towards the edges.
+I then used a brayer to roll out any air bubbles or creases, starting from the middle and moving towards the edges.

-Boring bookshelf makeover – the finishing touches
+Wood bookcase makeover – the finishing touches

-I staple gunned the backboard back into place and it finally stabilised the unit again.
+I staple-gunned the backboard back into place and it finally stabilised the unit again.

 The nature-inspired colours of the paint and stain really complement the colours in the wallpaper.